Skatinger/OSProject/documentation/YAR_Protocol.md

 ## Conditions for Success
 * keys and values may never contain the chars ':' or ';' due to protocol reasons.
 This should be checked before sending!
 * The same goes for usernames and passwords, they should not contain ':' or ';'.
+* There must be exactly one space after the command (i.e. before the first argument of the message)!

 ## Primitives
 ### KVS-related